Can my website be hacked?

 - Loss of trust from the users

 A hacked website does not present a good company image.
 Your reputation will take a hit.
-Users, or even worse, customers, will not dare to browse or order from a clearly hacked site.
+Even worse, users will not dare to browse or order from a clearly hacked site.

 - Drop in search engine rankings